CBD In Connecticut

 And, of course, another upside is that you don’t have to leave the comfort of your own home.
 You can have your CBD delivered to your doorstep.

-Which hemp and CBD products are legal in Connecticut?
+Available hemp and CBD products in Connecticut?

 All CBD products are legal in Connecticut with no exceptions.
 This includes smokable hemp flower.

 Connecticut also expressly permits the production and sale of CBD-infused foods.
 The practice has not yet been approved by the FDA.

 Here’s a list of some of the hemp CBD products available in Connecticut:

 Where can I purchase CBD products in Connecticut?

 For a long time, the only place you could find CBD oil was at head shops and smoke shops.
 Today CBD oil and other CBD-infused products are available in health food stores, spas, convenience stores, and even national drug stores chains such as CVS, Walgreens, RiteAid, and Walmart.
 Restaurants are also allowed to sell CBD-infused foods.

 If you have your Connecticut medical marijuana card, CBD products can also be purchased at dispensaries.
 There are currently nine state-licensed medical marijuana dispensaries in Connecticut serviced by four growers.

 Can I grow hemp in Connecticut?